turingschool/backend-curriculum-site/module2/lessons/advanced_routing_rails.markdown

 ---
 layout: page
 title: Advanced Routing in Rails
-subheading: Web Applications with Ruby
 ---

-## Warm Up

-* What do you **know** about routing in Rails so far?
-* Is there anything you know you don't know?

 ## Learning Goals

-- Why/when do we use namespace in our routes?
+- Why/when do we namespace our routes?
 - What is the difference between Namespacing and Scoping?
 - When would we use one over the other?
 - In what case should you use Nested Resources?

-## Review
+## Warm Up

 How confident are you that you can create all 8 prefixes, http-verbs, URI-patterns, and controller actions that Rails gives you when you have the following?